Suggs nails 3, Magic beat Bulls 108-107 after blowing lead

 AP Sports Writer

-The Magic got the rebound.
-Suggs dribbled up the right side, spun, stepped back and nailed a 3 over Ayo Dosunmu.
+The Magic got the rebound, and Suggs came through with the winner over Ayo Dosunmu.
+It brought back some memories of the 2021 Final Four, when Suggs banked in a long 3 to give Gonzaga an overtime win against UCLA.

+“I haven’t hit a game-winner like that in ages, since the win in the tournament,” Suggs said.
+“But that’s an amazing feeling.”

-DeMar DeRozan then missed a heave at the buzzer, giving the Magic their first win in seven road games this season.
+DeMar DeRozan then missed a heave at the buzzer, giving the Magic their first victory in seven road games this season.

+“It’s good to come out here with my guys and just hoop,” Suggs said.
+“Everything that happened and didn’t happen last year, forgetting all of it, learning from it, getting better, to come out here this year where I can play with supreme confidence, have fun on the court with my guys.
+We all can go in the right direction, and I think that’s where we’re heading.”

 Wendell Carter Jr. led Orlando with 21 points and grabbed eight rebounds against his former team.
 Suggs and Franz Wagner each scored 20.
 Bol Bol added 15 points and 10 rebounds.